-When I migrated from Microsoft Windows to GNU/Linux and FreeBSD back in 1998/1999 I cannot remember what text editor I was using for software development, but I naturally looked for something familiar and I do remember using Quanta Pro and Kate at some point.
-Later I began using terminal applications almost exclusively and I eventually also did all my web development in the terminal.
-During this time I used two simple editors namely nano and mcedit.
-I was quite satisfied with the simplicity of these editors and continued to use them for many years.
-Whenever I needed to do more advanced editing, such as refactoring a code base, I used terminal applications such as
+When I migrated from Microsoft Windows to GNU/Linux and FreeBSD back in 1998/1999 I cannot remember what text editor I was using for software development, but I do remember using Quanta Pro and Kate at some point for web development.
+Later I began using terminal applications almost exclusively because it's just so much more efficent, and I eventually also did all my web development in the terminal.
+At this time I kept it simple and used mostly nano and mcedit.
+I was quite satisfied with the simplicity of these editors and continued to use them for years.
+Whenever I needed to do more advanced search and replace I used

 sed.
 This worked just fine.

-Then one day a friend advised me to take a look at a "real" editor and he recommended Emacs.
-He also recommended Emacs Rocks and I was naturally surprised at some of the amazing stuff you could do.
-I decided to dive into Emacs, but after about a weeks usage I couldn't take it any longer.
-Emacs was unbearably slow and required a lot of plugins before it was really useful so I began to look for other editors with similar capabilities.
+Then one day a friend advised me to take a look at a "real" editor, as he called it, and he recommended Emacs.
+He also recommended Emacs Rocks and I was naturally surprised at some of the amazing stuff you can do.
+I decided to give Emacs a try, but after about a week or two I couldn't take it any longer, Emacs was unbearably slow and required a lot of plugins before it was really useful.
+So I began to look for other editors with similar capabilities.

-I decided to use Vim exclusively in order to become more efficient with it and I printed out a cheat sheet which I placed beside my keyboard.
-I also took the Vimtutor and watched a bunch of tutorials online.
+I decided to use Vim exclusively in order to become more efficient with it.
+I printed out a cheat sheet which I placed beside my keyboard.
+I also took the Vimtutor and watched a bunch of YouTube tutorials.

-Since then Vim has been my favorite text editor no matter what editing work I am doing.
-I have done both tons of coding in Vim as well as writing articles, books and documentation.
+Since then Vim has been my favorite text editor and no matter what editing work I am doing, I use Vim.
+I have done tons of coding in Vim as well as written countless articles, books and documentation.

-I have noticed that despite the fact that I have been using Vim for almost a decade now, it still requires mental effort on my part to use the editor!
+I noticed that despite the fact that I had been using Vim for quite a long time, Vim still required mental effort on my part to use the editor!

-Many Vim users swear to the increased productivity that Vim provides, but very few Vim users actually realize that they are not really using Vim, instead they have stuffed Vim full of plugins and a thousand lines long command file that change how Vim normally behaves to compensate for the insurmountable time it otherwise takes to really master Vim.
+The problem is that many Vim users swear to the increased productivity that Vim provides, yet few Vim users actually realize that they are not really using Vim!
+Instead they have stuffed Vim full of plugins and a thousand lines long

-And I cannot help myself, but I think it is worth quoting Adrien Lucas Ecoffet when he said:
+So I could not help myself, I started agreeing with Adrien Lucas Ecoffet when he said: